UTS-AnimalLogicAcademy/turret_usd/readme.md

 We only support running **turret_usd** on windows by having the **turret_server** running on a linux machine.
 Because of this you must specify the IP of the remote linux machine acting as a server.

  * `TURRET_SERVER_IP=172.22.15.55`

+## Contributing
+We use turret across almost every aspect of our USD pipeline and are constantly fixing bugs and finding time to improve turret more and more.
+We are however, very open to external pull-requests, and growing turret into a more versatile and robust piece of software with your help.
+Feel free to get in contact directly or through these GitHub repos.
+We'd love to talk!